Menu

 302°F / 150°C High Temperature LED Lights Extreme industrial applications such as aluminum smelting, glass manufacturing, hot process zones, and areas near furnaces or kilns where elevated ambient temperatures require a higher-rated fixture.

-392°F / 200°C High Temperature LED Lights Severe heat zones such as steel mills, foundries, electric arc furnace buildings, and other applications require fixtures to be selected for extreme ambient temperatures.
+392°F / 200°C High Temperature LED Lights Severe heat zones, such as steel mills, foundries, electric arc furnace buildings, and other applications requiring fixtures designed for extreme ambient temperatures.
+Remote driver placement and cable routing must be reviewed carefully.

 194°F / 90°C High Temperature Explosion Proof Lights Classified hazardous locations that also require elevated ambient temperature protection.
-Always verify the required Class, Division, Group, T Rating, certification, and maximum ambient temperature before ordering.
+Always verify the required Class, Division, Group, T Rating, certification, ambient temperature rating, voltage, and installation requirements before ordering.

-Important for 392°F / 200°C fixtures: LED drivers are installed remotely away from the fixture and should not be mounted in or near the high-heat source.
-Confirm driver location, cable routing, ambient temperature at the driver location, and installation requirements before ordering.
+Important for 392°F / 200°C fixtures: 392°F / 200°C applications are extreme, model-specific installations.
+LED drivers are installed remotely away from the fixture and should not be mounted in or near the high-heat source.
+Confirm continuous operating temperature, lumen output, driver location, cable routing, ambient temperature at the driver location, and installation requirements on the selected product specification before ordering.

-High temperature LED lighting is often compared with standard LED high bays, explosion proof lighting, high temperature explosion proof fixtures, and older HID or metal halide systems.
-The right choice depends on ambient temperature, hazardous location classification, fixture mounting, beam distribution, voltage, and maintenance access.
+High temperature LED lighting is often compared with standard LED fixtures, explosion proof lighting, high temperature explosion proof fixtures, and older metal halide or HID systems.
+The right choice depends on ambient temperature, hazardous-location classification, mounting height, beam distribution, voltage, and maintenance access.

 Lighting Type What to Know